 What’s up Phys Ed Family!

+Since I started teaching in 2007, I’ve accumulated quite a few posters and graphics on the walls of my gym.
 Today I wanted to give you a full tour of everything on my gym walls!

 I hope you find it helpful and interesting, links to all posters in the video are also provided below.

-The Good Sport Code (*updated since the video tour)
+The Good Sport Code

-I like to use this at the beginning of the year before we start playing games.
+I like to use this at the beginning of the year before we start playing competitive games.
 It helps to remind students about the importance of good sportsmanship and it is there if needed for reminders during a lesson.

-If a class is struggling with sportsmanship during the activity, I stop the game bring the students over and we repeat the good sportsmanship code “pledge of allegiance” style.
+If a class is struggling with sportsmanship during the activity, I stop the game and bring the students over and we repeat the good sportsmanship code “pledge of allegiance” style.

 For a video example of what this looks like in action and to download the poster you can GO HERE.

-Rules and Consequences
+PE Rules, Expectations and Consequences

 I have two sizes of this poster.
 A larger size for everyone to see by the door as they walk in, and a smaller version posted in front of students at their home base spot.